 Timely Referral to an Orthopaedic Specialist

-Lucius Willson has close relationships with the orthopedics physicians and physician assistants at Bluegrass Orthopaedics.
+Athletic trainers have close relationships with the orthopedics physicians and physician assistants at Bluegrass Orthopaedics.
 These relationships allow for appointments to be made the day or day after an injury that needs advance imaging or evaluation, saving your family time and money compared to going to an emergency room, and then getting referred to a specialist to receive higher level care.

 The athletic trainer helps student-athletes be in the best state possible condition to compete well while minimizing the risk for injury.
 This is done by teaching proper body maintenance through ensuring proper body mechanics in their desired activity, proper nutrition, proper strength and conditioning, and other activities that might be needed.